Nurek Dam: Construction

 The Nurek Dam was constructed by the Soviet Union between the years 1961 and 1980.
 It is uniquely constructed, with a central core of cement forming an impermeable barrier within a 300 m-high rock and earth fill construction.
 The volume of the mound is 54 million m3.
 The dam includes nine hydroelectric generating units, the first commissioned in 1972 and the last in 1979.
 An estimated 5,000 people were resettled from the dam's flooding area.

 The dam is located in a deep gorge along the Vakhsh River in western Tajikistan, about 75 km east of the nation's capital of Dushanbe.
 A town near the dam, also called Nurek, houses engineers and other workers employed at the dam's power plant.

 Electricity generation

 A total of nine Francis turbine-generators are installed in the Nurek Dam's power station.
 Originally having a generating capacity of 300 MW each (2,700 MW total), they were redesigned and retrofitted between 1984 and 1988 so now have a capacity of 335 MW each (3,015 MW total).
 As of 1994, this formed most of the nation's 4.0 gigawatt hydroelectric generating capacity, which was adequate to meet 98% of the nation's electricity needs.
+As of early 2024, it supplies 70% of Tajikistan's electricity.